ua-gist-open-source/leaflet-intro/README.md

 - The Developer Toolbox is your friend!

 ## Deliverable: Pull Request in `leaflet` branch with:
+1) screenshot: `screenshot-getting-started.png`
-1) modified file: `docker-compose.yml`
+2) modified file: `docker-compose.yml`
-2) new file: `geoserver.html`
+3) new file: `geoserver.html`
-3) modified file: `Dockerfile`
+4) modified file: `Dockerfile`
-4) new file: `docker-compose-geoserver-screenshot.png` - screenshot showing WMS being served by leaflet
+5) new file: `docker-compose-geoserver-screenshot.png` - screenshot showing WMS being served by leaflet